 We may be able to shorten the timeline to as little as 30 years, because the necessary technology is here, the digital divide is closing, the rate of social change is accelerating, and the crises we face are becoming more urgent and clear each day.

-People to Interview (Not confirmed)
+People to Interview (Partial list, not confirmed)

 Links are to previous public statements aligned with the One Global Democracy concept

 Barack Obama, former US President – One global human family

 Wolfgang Schaeuble, former Finance Minister of Germany – Why we need a global tax system

 Bill Gates, Microsoft founder – We need a world government

 Jimmy Carter, former US President – Need to build a more peaceful future